 If you suspect theft, be absolutely sure and provide evidence before making accusations or firing them.
 Jumping the gun without backup could land you in legal trouble.
 Security camera video is best, but if you have witnesses to the theft, that is also helpful.
 Other forms of proof might be sitting in emails, files, and documents.

-*With that said, be sure you’re documenting EVERYTHING.
+With that said, be sure you’re documenting everything.
 Acquiring legal help is also advisable.
-Knowing and following legalities beforehand will save you an even bigger headache, especially if dealing with union workers.
-Furthermore, check the state laws concerning deducting money from the final paycheck of your suspected staff member.
+Knowing and following legalities beforehand will save you an even bigger headache, especially if you’re dealing with union workers.
+Furthermore, check the state laws concerning your right to deduct money from the suspected employee’s final paycheck.

-None of this is pleasant and we don’t ever want to think someone we trust would betray us.
-But preparedness and having systems in place will make it less daunting.
+None of this is pleasant and we don’t ever want to think someone we trust would betray us, but having systems in place can at least prepare us for it.